HPA Field Training in Rwanda

 STATUS AND OUTLOOK

 A total of 3,876 GBV survivors, 79 per cent of them women, actively participated in the work-readiness and financial literacy trainings.
-As a result, many beneficiaries have formed savings and internal lending communities that are linked to local microfinance institutions.
+As a result, 3,102 GBV survivors have formed in total 62 savings and internal lending communities that are linked to local microfinance institutions.
 These communities empower the participants to provide internal lending when needed, but also to invest in promising income-generating business projects.
+As of July 2024, the communities saved up more than 55,000,000 RWF (approx. 40,000 EUR) and already started 61 collective income-generating activities.

 Due to relocation and other life events, some participants made use of the skill set mediated in the generalist trainings and transitioned to entrepreneurship.
-Around 400 beneficiaries took up income-generating activities in tailoring services, wholesale trade, mobile money services or various farming activities including modern farming and livestock.
+472 of them took up income-generating activities in tailoring services, wholesale trade, mobile money services or various farming activities including modern farming and livestock.

-Beyond its job-creating impact, the programme has a significant economic impact on the participating tea factories in the Western province of Rwanda.
+Beyond its job-creating impact, the programme had a significant economic impact on the participating tea factories in the Western province of Rwanda.
 Before the project, the tea factories were struggling with a shortage of skilled workers and declining productivity.
-With more than 2,000 skilled workers hired thanks to the training programme, the factories could fill vacancies in a short period of time.
-This led to remarkable production increases of up to 12.45 per cent between March and July 2023.
+With more than 2,500 skilled workers hired thanks to the training programme, the factories were able to fill vacancies in a short period of time.
+In one of the tea companies, for instance, this led to remarkable production increases of up to 19 per cent.

 Project details